daltunay/calivision/README.md

-# Calivision - Your Fitness Companion
+# Calivision - Your Calisthenics Companion

 Calivision is a web application designed to enhance your fitness experience.
 It offers advanced body pose estimation and action recognition, making it the perfect tool for tracking your workouts.